 The rule of thirds is another photography idea you can follow to compose your shots.
 Imagine that there is a grid with three vertical and three horizontal lines over your shot.
 Your main elements should be located at the intersection of these lines, or along these lines.

-If you decide to use a frame within a frame effect, try positioning your frame along this grid to create a more aesthetic effect.
+If you decide to go for a frame within a frame effect, try positioning your frame along this grid to create a more aesthetic effect.